asdia0/Battleship/.github/README.md

 * Edit grid dimensions
 * Edit square states

-## Installing
-To install the application, download the [latest release](https://github.com/asdia0/Battleship/releases) and run `download/Battleship-vX.Y.Z.exe`.

 ### Requirements
 - Windows 10 OS

 ## Documentation
 All documentation can be found [here](https://github.com/asdia0/Battleship/tree/main/documentation).

-## Contributing
-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on the process for submitting pull requests to us.

 ## Versioning
 We use [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/asdia0/Battleship/tags).